LetzteGenerationAT/telegram-bot-google-drive/README.md

 ## Environment Variables
 Environment variables are used to store API tokens.

+### TELEGRAM_API_TOKEN
-TELEGRAM_API_TOKEN ... the token from Botfather for the Telgram API
+The token from Botfather for the Telgram API

-possible needed in the future:
+### LOCATION_IQ_API_TOKEN
-LOCATION_IQ_API_TOKEN ... token for Location IQ API get the location of a pictures or videos
+Token for Location IQ API get the location of a pictures or videos.
+Possibly needed in the future.

 ## Telegram Token API